 sendViews

-The sendViews() method records a single hierarchical screen view on your mobile app.
-The values you pass are joined into one path (for example, screen/Onboarding/Welcome) and dispatched as a single event.
-Use it to group related screens under a logical hierarchy in reports.
+The sendViews() method records a screen view in your mobile app together with its navigation path.
+The values you pass are joined into a single path, for example screen/Onboarding/Welcome, and sent as a single event.
+Use this method to group related screens in reports.

 Syntax